Every small business needs customers.

 …the most obvious being, it will help you win more customers.
 And help your company gain more prominence.

-With the growing popularity of social media channels, there is little doubt that your potential customers are using the best social media platforms such as Facebook, Twitter, and Instagram.
-And the best part is, many of these social media users (your prospects) visit these platforms everyday.
+With the growing popularity of social media channels, there is little doubt that your potential customers are using the best social media platforms such as:

 Here are some stats to help you understand the importance of using social media marketing strategy for small business and why you need to take it seriously.

 - According to a survey conducted by eMarketer, 88% of businesses use social media strategy.

 - 96% of the people who talk about your brand online aren’t following you on social media platforms.

 - Customers spend 20% to 40% more on products/services by companies who engage with them on social media.